-JWF is a donor-advised fund of the Jewish Community Foundation of Greater MetroWest NJ (JCF).
-A donor-advised fund is a separately identified fund that is maintained and operated by a sponsoring organization.
+JWF is an advisory council fund of the Jewish Community Foundation of Greater MetroWest NJ (JCF).
 JCF provides portfolio management, makes office space available, and provides limited administrative support for JWF’s operations.
 JWF’s director is an employee of JCF.
 One JWF Council Board member currently sits on the JCF Board of Directors.